 Mutual support, solidarity and camaraderie!
-Light at the End of the Tunnel is an online event series that aims to help our communities navigate the world of work, the futures of the profession and paths forward in the pandemic.
+Light at the End of the Tunnel aims to help our communities navigate the world of work, the futures of the profession and paths forward in the pandemic.

-Light at the End of the Tunnel is a Q & A event series, happening every Friday lunchtime AEST, for as long as we all need it.
+Light at the End of the Tunnel was a Q & A event series, happening Friday lunchtimes AEST, throughout 2020 and 2021.

-Each week one or two speakers will be online to answer our questions and yours on a wide range of topics – from the nitty gritty of how to negotiate, polishing up your CV and portfolio, and what to do with an unexpected career break, to broader speculations about the kind of profession we want and need, and how we might best position the discipline for the future.
+Each week one or two speakers answered our questions and yours on a wide range of topics – from the nitty gritty of how to negotiate, polishing up your CV and portfolio, and what to do with an unexpected career break, to broader speculations about the kind of profession we want and need, and how we might best position the discipline for the future.

-These will be informal, interactive sessions aimed at equipping our communities for the path ahead, and encouraging all to help make the future of our profession.
+These are informal, interactive sessions aimed at equipping our communities for the path ahead, and encouraging all to help make the future of our profession.

 The sessions are recorded.
 So, if you miss out or can’t make it on Friday lunchtimes you can still access the discussion afterwards.
 Watch the recording of events so far.

 Formal CPD is available for each session.
 We will provide a set of questions for each session, which will ask you to reflect on what you have learned, and what it means in the context of your professional practice.

 The response can be submitted via an online form .
 You will receive an email with your responses as evidence of attendance and completion for the session.
 Please keep the response email for your records.

 The learning objectives of the series as a whole relate to the Practice Management Unit of Competency and are as follows: